Prompt-aligned Gradient for Prompt Tuning: Introduction

-Yet, prompt tuning is still as tricky as conventional fine-tuning: as the training continues, the generalization ability may decrease and even under-perform the zero-shot baseline that is not fine-tuned.
+In practice, the prompt-based zero-shot image classification is not accurate because the hand-crafted prompt may not be the most machine-favorable (\eg, ``\texttt{this is a picture of}'' could be more grammatically prevailing in VLM training), or not specific to the downstream domain (\eg, ``\texttt{a photo of a person doing}'' is better in action recognition)~\cite{CLIP}.
+Recently, prompt tuning or prefix tuning~\cite{lester2021power,liu2021gpt,COOP,cocoop} has been proposed to replace the hand-crafted prompt with a set of tunable word embedding vectors, which do not have to be translatable back to human-readable words.
+Yet, prompt tuning is still as tricky as conventional fine-tuning: as the training continues, the generalization ability may decrease and even under-perform the zero-shot baseline.
 As shown in Figure~\ref{fig:Fig1}(a\&b), the prompt tuning method CoOp~\cite{COOP} achieves the best results via early stopping, and its accuracies heavily drop by at most 4\% when the training continues.
-Besides, Figure~\ref{fig:Fig1}(c\&d) shows that CoOp underperforms zero-shot CLIP without augmentation and more samples from downstream tasks.
-To the best of our knowledge, existing methods still adopt the conventional anti-overfitting techniques such as early stopping and data augmentation~\cite{COOP,cocoop,gao2020making,qin2021lfpt5}, which lacks a principled solution to the nature of improper prompt tuning.
-Furthermore, the Grad-CAM visualization results indicate that the fine-tuned prompt starts to mislead the VLM to forget the general knowledge that the classification should at least focus on the foreground object but not the background.
+Besides, Figure~\ref{fig:Fig1}(c\&d) show that CoOp underperforms zero-shot CLIP without augmentation or enough samples from downstream tasks.
+To the best of our knowledge, existing methods still rely on the conventional anti-overfitting techniques such as early stopping and data augmentation~\cite{COOP,cocoop,gao2020making,qin2021lfpt5}, which lacks a principled solution to the nature of improper prompt tuning.
+Furthermore, the Grad-CAM visualization results indicate that the fine-tuned prompt misleads the VLM to forget the general knowledge that the classification should at least focus on the foreground object but not the background.
 Comparing CoOp (Figure~\ref{fig:Fig2}(b)) with zero-shot CLIP (Figure~\ref{fig:Fig2}(c)), we find that the CoOp model distracts its attention to the background, while CLIP mainly focuses on the foreground object.
-These results demonstrate the over-fitting risk of existing prompt tuning strategies.
+These results demonstrate the over-fitting risk of existing prompt tuning strategies, especially when the number of training samples is extremely limited (\eg, 1 or 2).